erinwoodrum/High-School-Program/README.md

 ## Schedule

-### Introductions
-1. Who we are
-2. Who you are, where you live, why you're here and what you expect to get out of this course?
-Have you made any cool projects you want to share?
-3. What technologies do we use here at HD?
-4. We're going to teach you Python b/c of its simple to understand syntax makes it a great first language.
-5. Introduce the game you'll create by the end of the week.

-### repl.it
+### repl.it + Github
 1. Show repl.it - Stands for read-eval-print loop
+2. Sign up for repl.it account
-2. Create your first program:  Print "Hello World".
+3. Guided Lab: Create your first program:  Print "Hello World".

-### GitHub

-1. GitHub Intro
+4. GitHub Intro
-2. Create your own GitHub Org.
+5. Sign up for Github
-3. GitHub Lab - push your Hello World to your new Github Org.
+6. Guided Lab: Push your Hello World to your new Github Org.

 ### Python Introduction
 1. [Comments](./docs/comments.html)